Party Machine Glove Controller

 3 weeks (May - Jun 2018)

-For a class project, my team and I (a team of 6) created a system called the Party Machine.
+For a class project, my team designed an entertainment system called the Party Machine.
 The Party Machine consists of three main components: the bubble maker, the controller glove, and the command center.
 My teammate Chue and I designed the controller, which is built into a glove.

 What Can It Do?